International River Committees

 Central Commission for the Navigation of the Rhine (CCNR)

-Dating back to the Congress of Vienna (1815), the Central Commission for the Navigation of the Rhine is the oldest international organisation in modern history.
-Its legal foundation is the Revised Convention for Navigation on the Rhine, referred to as the Mannheim Document, of 17 October 1868.
+The Central Commission for the Navigation of the Rhine, which dates back to the Congress of Vienna (1815), is the oldest international organisation in modern history.
+Its legal basis is the Revised Convention for the Navigation of the Rhine, known as the Mannheim Document, of 17 October 1868.

-The Central Commission is an up-to-date international institution with an administration that enables it to address effectively all the issues concerning inland navigation.
-It promotes the development of close cooperation with the other international organisations working in the field of European transport policy and with non-governmental organisations active in the field of inland navigation.
+The Central Commission is a modern international institution with an administration that enables it to deal effectively with all matters relating to inland navigation.
+It encourages the development of close cooperation with other international organisations active in the field of European transport policy and with non-governmental organisations active in the field of inland navigation.

 International Commission for the Protection of the Rhine (ICPR)

-The 16th Conference of Rhine Ministers took place in Amsterdam on the 13th February 2020.
-The ministers in charge of water protection in the Rhine catchment area and the representative of the European Union assessed the achievements of the expiring 'Rhine 2020' programme and adopted a new, forward-looking 'Rhine 2040' programme with ambitious goals.
+The 16th Conference of Rhine Ministers took place in Amsterdam on 13 February 2020.
+The ministers responsible for water protection in the Rhine basin and the representative of the European Union assessed the achievements of the expiring ‘Rhine 2020’ programme and adopted a new, forward-looking ‘Rhine 2040’ programme with ambitious objectives.

 International Commission for the Hydrology of the Rhine basin

-The CHR General or International Commission for the Hydrology of the Rhine basin (CHR) is an organization in which the scientific institutes of the Rhine riparian states develop joint hydrological measures for sustainable development of the Rhine basin.
+The International Commission for the Hydrology of the Rhine basin (CHR) is an organisation in which the scientific institutes of the Rhine riparian states develop joint hydrological measures for the sustainable development of the Rhine basin.

-The CHR was founded in 1970 following advice by UNESCO to promote closer co-operation in international river basins.
-Since 1975, the work has been continued within the framework of the International Hydrological Programme (IHP) of the UNESCO and the Operational Hydrological Programme (OHP) of the WMO.
-The member states of the CHR are: Switzerland, Austria, Germany, France, Luxembourg and the Netherlands.
+The CHR was founded in 1970 on the advice of UNESCO to promote closer cooperation in international river basins.
+Since 1975, the work has continued within the framework of UNESCO's International Hydrological Programme (IHP) and the WMO’s Operational Hydrological Programme (OHP).
+The member states of the CHR are Switzerland, Austria, Germany, France, Luxembourg and the Netherlands.

 CHR's mission and tasks

-Expansion of the knowledge of the hydrology in the Rhine basin through:
+To increase knowledge of the hydrology of the Rhine basin through:

 • joint research